-The key financial issues looking forward are the cost implications of any changing profile of product demand; any ongoing financial implications of COVID-19 and any changes to how the service is delivered.
+The key financial issues looking forward are the cost implications of any changing profile of product demand; any ongoing financial implications of COVID-19; and any changes to how the service is delivered and increase in energy costs.

 Within the bounds of the prudent use of public funds, the Agency, in its role as a supplier of critical blood and blood products to hospitals, is a viable organisation.
 The Agency operates with a capital asset base of approximately £11m and new capital schemes are funded by DoH.